M-arafa2/pharmacy-app/README.md

-first the Api to create users-manage addresses-recieve orders(prescription images)-manage orders. second part is the dashboard which serve three roles. doctor can only manage orders. pharmacyowner can manage his own orders and his own doctors. admin can manage all pharmacies and all orders.
+first the Api to create users-manage addresses-recieve orders(prescription images)-manage orders. second part is the dashboard which serve three roles. doctor can only manage orders. pharmacyowner can manage his own orders and his own doctors (add-edit-delete-ban-unban). admin can manage all pharmacies(add delete edit) ,all orders areas and doctors

 ## cycle
 user will login recieve token create new order(uploading prescriptions)